Centers for Medicare & Medicaid Services

 Three-star designation for the Department of Cardiovascular and Thoracic Surgery: Society of Thoracic Surgeons

-The Society of Thoracic Surgeons has designated the Rush Department of Cardiovascular and Thoracic Surgery a three-star program for lobectomy.
-It is the society's highest rating and only is bestowed on the top 5% of thoracic surgery programs in the United States.
+The Society of Thoracic Surgeons has designated the Rush Department of Cardiovascular and Thoracic Surgery a three-star program — the society’s highest rating — for both coronary artery bypass procedures and lung cancer surgeries.
+Rush is among only a handful of medical centers to receive this recognition for both programs in the United States.

 Designation for the Rush Alzheimer's Disease Center: National Institute on Aging